kaminion/nteract-minimal-jupyter-extension-app/Readme.md

 - this is Jupyter Notebook extesion app, this app have minimal config, not include nteract-monorepo

-This Document written by Korean
+- This Document written by Korean
-If you are not Korean, Please

-Please Use English to Question (issues) or Contact to My Email
+- If you are not Korean, Please Use English to Question (issues) or Contact to My Email

 ## Pre-required